gmnprada/wanbioner/docs/maintainer/author/Readme.md

-so instead creating whitepaper and opening a tools to write book rather i open IDE and write on the old format that every computer can read if they know standart encoding of ascii character or markdown syntax.
+so instead creating whitepaper and opening a tools to write book rather i open IDE and write on the old format that every computer can read if they know standard encoding of ascii character or markdown syntax.

 if you want to make a book from it just make its be sure to include the original author name!